Full derivation of the wave kinetic equation: Regular couples I: the and coefficients

-More generally, we also define an operator to have class $J$ (or $R$) if it can be written as a linear combination of operators satisfying (\ref{typeJ0})--(\ref{typeJ2}) (or (\ref{typeR0})--(\ref{typeR2})) for different choices of $\ell$ (or $(\ell_1,\ell_2)$); define the norm $\|\Jc\|$ and $\|\Rc\|$ to be the infimum of the sum of absolute value of the coefficients.
+More generally, we also define an operator {$\Jc$} to have class $J$ (or $R$) if it can be written as a linear combination {(say $\Jc=\sum_\ell \alpha_\ell\Jc_\ell$)} of operators {$\Jc_\ell$} satisfying (\ref{typeJ0})--(\ref{typeJ2}) (or (\ref{typeR0})--(\ref{typeR2})) for different choices of $\ell$ (or $(\ell_1,\ell_2)$); define the norm $\|\Jc\|$ and $\|\Rc\|$ to be the infimum of {$\sum_\ell|\alpha_\ell|$ over all such representations}.
 Below we will study compositions of class $J$ and $R$ operators, and compositions of them with other explicit operators; when doing so we always understand that the variables $\alpha_j$ and $\mu_j$ involved in different operators are different. \end{df}